Category: Her Space

 Since he didn’t want to come off as an asshole, he would always agree with her and not set boundaries.

-Her fun, flirty, soft, and affectionate side needs a knight standing at the door for her to feel safe, not a people pleaser.
+Her fun, flirty, soft, and affectionate side needed a knight standing at the door for her to feel safe.

 How Paul Saved His Marriage